zrepl/zrepl/docs/configuration/overview.rst

 All work zrepl does is performed by the zrepl daemon which is configured in a single YAML configuration file loaded on startup.
 The following paths are searched, in this order:

-1. If set, the location specified via the global ``--config`` flag
+1. The path specified via the global ``--config`` flag
 2. ``/etc/zrepl/zrepl.yml``
 3. ``/usr/local/etc/zrepl/zrepl.yml``

-The ``zrepl configcheck`` subcommand can be used to validate the configuration.
+``zrepl configcheck`` can be used to validate the configuration.
-The command will output nothing and exit with zero status code if the configuration is valid.
+If the configuration is valid, it will output nothing and exit with code ``0``.
 The error messages vary in quality and usefulness: please report confusing config errors to the tracking :issue:`155`.

-Full example configs such as in the :ref:`quick-start guides <quickstart-toc>` or the :sampleconf:`/` directory might also be helpful.
+Full example configs are available at :ref:`quick-start guides <quickstart-toc>` and :sampleconf:`/`.
 However, copy-pasting examples is no substitute for reading documentation!

 Config File Structure